hackclub/hackclub/workshops/soundboard/README.md

 The script tag has an attribute called source (`src`), which is where we will fill in the URL to the JavaScript file we want to include.

-Let's write this line of code inside the body of the HTML file, to include our `main.js` file:
+Let's write this line of code inside the head of the HTML file, to include our `main.js` file:

 ```html
 <script src="main.js"></script>